Fired After Being Hurt At Work

 When people suffer injuries at work, they often not only worry about healing physically but also are concerned about whether they will be terminated for getting hurt or for filing a workers’ compensation claim.
 Injured workers are provided ample protection under the law, however, and cannot be fired in retaliation for reporting an injury.
 If you were fired after being hurt at work, you should meet with a skillful attorney to discuss the measures that you can take to protect your rights.
-The New Jersey workers’ compensation lawyers at Law Offices of Jonathan F. Marshall possess the resources and experience needed to assist you in working to protect your income and benefits.
+The New Jersey workers’ compensation attorneys at New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall possess the resources and experience needed to assist you in working to protect your income and benefits.

 Prohibitions Against Terminating An Employee Based On An Injury

 While the laws regarding when and why a New Jersey employer can terminate an employee are relatively straightforward, proving that an employer violated a law can be complicated.
 In most cases, New Jersey employees have an at-will employment relationship with their employers.
 In other words, absent an employment contract, most employers can terminate any employee at any time, with or without cause, as long as they are not terminating the employee for a prohibited reason.
 However, terminating an employee for claiming or attempting to claim workers’ compensation benefits is expressly prohibited by New Jersey’s workers’ compensation law.
 This does not mean that an employee who filed a workers’ compensation claim cannot be fired after being hurt at work, however.
 It merely means that it is unlawful for the employee’s claim to be the reason why he or she was fired.
 The law also prohibits employers from terminating employees for testifying in workers’ compensation claims.